SafeHeal Closes Oversubscribed €35 Million Series C Equity Financing

 Proceeds will support the completion of SafeHeal's IDE pivotal study and preparation for commercial launch of their lead technology, Colovac®.

-SafeHeal®, a leading innovator in the field of colorectal cancer surgery, today announced a successful completion of an oversubscribed €35 million Series C equity financing to validate the use of Colovac, a groundbreaking temporary endoluminal fecal bypass system.
+PARIS, FRANCE AND TAMPA, FL / ACCESS Newswire / May 6, 2025 / SafeHeal®, a leading innovator in the field of colorectal cancer surgery, today announced a successful completion of an oversubscribed €35 million Series C equity financing to validate the use of Colovac®, a groundbreaking temporary endoluminal fecal bypass system.
 Colovac is intended as an alternative to temporary diverting ostomy for patients undergoing colorectal cancer resection.

 The proceeds leave SafeHeal well-funded to complete its IDE Pivotal study and accelerate preparation for commercial launch of their lead technology, Colovac.